erlang/otp/HOWTO/SBOM.md

   },
   ```

-- all Erlang/OTP application SPDX packages are named with the prefix `SPDXRef-otp-<appname>`.
+- All Erlang/OTP application SPDX packages are named with the prefix `SPDXRef-otp-<appname>`.
 Erlang/OTP SPDX packages contain two leaves: the documentation (prefixed as `SPDXRef-otp-<appname>-documentation`) and the tests (prefixed as `SPDXRef-otp-<appname>-test`).
 We use `wx` as a running example to explain the package structure in the SPDX SBOM, where Erlang/OTP applications :
   - the `wx` application exists in the SBOM as `SPDXRef-otp-wx` and contains (as leaves) the packages `SPDXRef-otp-wx-documentation` and `SPDXRef-otp-wx-test`,
   - `SPDXRef-otp-wx-documentation` contains all documentation about `wx`, and
   - `SPDXRef-otp-wx-test` contains all tests about `wx`, and `SPDXRef-otp-wx` contains the source code of the `wx` application.